elabftw/elabdoc/README.md

 ## Config examples

-You might want to look into the [./config_examples](config_examples) folder for Apache, HAProxy, nginx and php configuration files.
+You might want to look into the [config_examples](./config_examples) folder for Apache, HAProxy, Nginx or Traefik configuration as reverse proxy.